BSNL launches Rs 447 recharge plan with 100GB data – The Mobile Indian

 BSNL Rs 447 Plan Details

-The BSNL Rs 447 plan comes with a validity of 60 days and it offers a total of 100GB of data with no daily limit.
+The BSNL Rs 447 recharge plan comes with a validity of 60 days and it offers a total of 100GB of data with no daily limit.
 Apart from data, it offers unlimited calls to all networks and 100 SMS per day.
 Further, there is also free BSNL tunes and Eros Now entertainment services bundled with the plan.

 It is worth noting that BSNL has launched this plan after other telecom players recently launched their respective plans without any speed restriction.
 Vodafone Idea and Reliance Jio also comes with Rs 447 plan while, on the other hand, Airtel plan is priced at Rs 465.

 This is a good move from BSNL which will let it compete with Vodafone Idea (Vi), Bharti Airtel and Reliance Jio.
-Let’s take a look at their plans in detail as compared to Rs 447 Plan:
+Let’s take a look at their plans in detail as compared to Rs 447 recharge Plan:

 Airtel Rs 456 plan offers its customers 50GB of data for 60 days.
 Additionally, the plan also offers unlimited, local and STD calling to any network within India.
 There are 100 SMS per day in the plan also.